Pinakapani48/MERN-stack/README.md

-This is the file consists of all small asignments from begginer to pro in mernstack.
+This is the file consists of all small asignments from begginer to pro in mernstac

 ;liyjp